Fixing SSH Connection Refused Errors Quickly

 To ensure SSH starts automatically after a reboot, enable it:

-bash sudo journalctl -u sshd --since "10 minutes ago"
+sudo journalctl -u ssh --since "10 minutes ago"

 Step 2: Check Firewall Rules